pnp/sp-formatter/sp2019/README.md

 # SP 2019 Formatter

 > IMPORTANT!
 This is the SP Formatter version, which works only for SharePoint 2019

->
+To work with SharPoint 2019 you should install this extension manually first.

-## How to enable
+## How to install

 The extension is not listed in the Chrome or Edge extensions store, but you can sideload it manually.

-1. Go to the Extensions screen and enable `Developer mode`:
+1. In your browser go to the Extensions screen and enable `Developer mode`:

     Chrome            |  Edge
     :-------------------------:|:-------------------------:
     ![dev chrome](./img/dev-mode-chrome.jpg)  |  ![dev edge](./img/dev-mode-edge.jpg)

-2. Go to the [Releases]() page and download the latest SP 2019 Formatter extension (zipped package).
+2. Go to the [Releases](https://github.com/pnp/sp-formatter/releases) page and download the latest SP 2019 Formatter extension (`sp.2019.formatter.zip` package).
 Extract it into the known folder.

 3. Click `Load unpacked` to load unpacked extension from the folder where you extracted the zip archive.